pandafriedlich/CV_Challenge_2019/Readme.txt

 3. Bonus function: 3D-plot
 > By default the 3D-plot will be gernerated in disparity_map.m, you can disable it by comment it out.

+> The function Plot_3D takes 2 inputs: TestData and disparity map In TestData the 2 images and the camera parameters are parsed.